-When Driving Other Cars cover was more common, it was usually any comprehensive policy that covered you.
+When Driving Other Cars (DOC) cover was more common, it was usually any comprehensive policy that covered you.

 And there's a bit of a misconception that a "comprehensive" car insurance policy means you can drive any car.
 But that's not true.